httpwg/http-extensions/draft-ietf-httpbis-priority.md

 There can be scenarios where a server will need to schedule multiple incremental and non-incremental responses at the same urgency level.
-Strictly abiding the scheduling guidance based on urgency and request generation order might lead to sub-optimal results at the client, as early non-incremental responses might prevent serving of incremental responses issued later.
+Strictly abiding the scheduling guidance based on urgency and request generation order might lead to suboptimal results at the client, as early non-incremental responses might prevent serving of incremental responses issued later.
 The following are examples of such challenges.